 Although the duty for capturing and prosecuting these criminals rests with national enforcement authorities, airline staff can provide an important source of additional intelligence.

-IATA is working with the aviation industry to support the work of enforcement agencies in combating the illegal trade in wildlife.
+IATA is working with the aviation industry to support enforcement agencies to combat the illegal trade in wildlife.

-Want to learn more about the illegal wildlife trade?
-IATA has launched a 20-minute e-learning module to raise awareness with all aviation staff.
-The module was originally developed by Etihad Airways in collaboration with TRAFFIC and has been adapted to suit a global audience.
+This 20-minute e-learning module, originally developed by Etihad Airways in collaboration with TRAFFIC has been adapted to suit a global aviation audience.